Learn more about the CF-Cache-Status header and what the various responses mean.

-Note: Cloudflare's static content caching is dependent on both (a) where most of your visitors are coming from and which Cloudflare datacenter they are hitting, and (b) how may times those resources are requested at the specific datacenter.
-As such, Cloudflare does not cache the same resources for your site globally at every datacenter location.
+Cloudflare's static content caching is dependent on, where most of your visitors are coming from, which Cloudflare datacenter they are hitting, and how many times those resources are requested at the specific datacenter.

-REVALIDATED: REVALIDATED means we had a stale representation of the object in our cache, but we revalidated it by checking using an If-Modified-Since header or an If-None-Match header
+- a stale representation of the object is in our cache, but was revalidated by using either an If-Modified-Since header or an If-None-Match header

-UPDATING: A status of UPDATING indicates that the cache is currently populating for that resource and the response was served stale from the existing cached item.
+- the resource is in the process of being cached and the response was served stale from the existing cached item.
 This status is typically only seen when large and/or very popular resources are being added to the cache.

-If the "CF-Cache-Status" header is missing (but you are seeing other Cloudflare headers such as "CF-RAY"), this can indicate that the resource is not something we would ordinarily cache.
-There is a list of file extensions we cache by default and you can utilise Page Rules to implement custom caching options (including static content and HTML).
+If the CF-Cache-Status header is missing (but you are seeing other Cloudflare headers such as CF-RAY this can indicate that the resource is not something we would ordinarily cache.
+There is a list of file extensions we cache by default and you can utilize Page Rules to implement custom caching options (including static content and HTML).